elamaran619/amazon-quicksight-user-guide/doc_source/truncDate-function.md

  *period*
 The period of the date that you want returned\.
 Valid periods are as follows:
 + YYYY: This returns the year portion of the date\.
++ Q: This returns the date of the first day of the quarter that the date belongs to\.
 + MM: This returns the month portion of the date\.
 + DD: This returns the day portion of the date\.
 + WK: This returns the week portion of the date\.
 The week starts on Sunday in Amazon QuickSight\.